freiny/docker-notes/README.md

 ## Notes

-Be aware, the init script removes all docker containers and images running or otherwise.

 The development build treats the source code folder as a mounted host volume and reloads the server whenever a change is detected in the folder.